EXAMS REQUIRED FOR ADMISSIONS

 Illinois State Board of Education School Counselor Proficiency Test

 - This exam is a content portion of the Test of Academic Proficiency (formerly Basic Skills test).
 Students must pass this exam prior to beginning internship.
-This exam is required for students who want to apply for their Type 73 certificate.
+This exam is required for students who want to apply for their Professional Educator License-Endorsed in School Counseling.
 Information on the exam is located at www.icts.nesinc.com.

 National Counselor Exam (NCE)